BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_1_Verifying_Your_Bitcoin_Setup.md

 You should have the whole blockchain downloaded before you start playing.
 Just run the `bitcoin-cli getblockcount` alias to see if it's all loaded.
 ```
 $ bitcoin-cli getblockcount
-1772384
+295304
 ```
 That tells you what's loaded; you'll then need to check that against an online service that tells you the current block height.

-> :book: ***What is Block Height?*** Block height is the the distance that a particular block is removed from the genesis block.
+> 📖 ***What is Block Height?*** Block height is the the distance that a particular block is removed from the genesis block.
 The current block height is the block height of the newest block added to a blockchain.

 You can do this by looking at a blocknet explorer, such as [the Mempool Signet explorer](https://mempool.space/signet).
 Does its most recent number match your `getblockcount`?
 If so, you're up to date.

-If you'd like an alias to look at everything at once, the following currently works for Signet, but may disappear at some time in the future:
+If you'd like an alias to look at everything at once, the following currently works for Signet, but may disappear at some time in the future since it depends on a third-party remote API:
 ```
 $ echo "alias btcblock='echo \$(bitcoin-cli -signet getblockcount)/\$(curl -s https://blockstream.info/signet/api/blocks/tip/height)'" >> .bash_profile
 $ source .bash_profile
 $ btcblock

-288200/288200
+295304/295304
 ```

 > :link: **SIGNET vs MAINNET:** Remember that this tutorial generally assumes that you are using signet.
 If you're using the mainnet instead, you can retrieve the current block height with: `curl -s https://blockchain.info/q/getblockcount`.
 You can replace the latter half of the `btcblock` alias (between `/\$(` and `)'"`) with that.

 If you're not up-to-date, but your `getblockcount` is increasing, no problem.
-Total download time can take from an hour to several hours, depending on your setup.
+Total download time can take from 15 minutes to several hours, depending on your setup.

 ## Optional: Know Your Server Types